MicrosoftDocs/cpp-docs/docs/standard-library/basic-streambuf-class.md

 Every stream buffer conceptually controls two independent streams: one for extractions (input) and one for insertions (output).
 A specific representation may, however, make either or both of these streams inaccessible.
 It typically maintains some relationship between the two streams.
 What you insert into the output stream of a [basic_stringbuf](../standard-library/basic-stringbuf-class.md)< `Elem`, `Tr`> object, for example, is what you later extract from its input stream.
 When you position one stream of a [basic_filebuf](../standard-library/basic-filebuf-class.md)< `Elem`, `Tr`> object, you position the other stream in tandem.

 The public interface to class template `basic_streambuf` supplies the operations that are common to all stream buffers, however specialized.
 The protected interface supplies the operations needed for a specific representation of a stream to do its work.
 The protected virtual member functions let you tailor the behavior of a derived stream buffer for a specific representation of a stream.
 Each derived stream buffer in this library describes how it specializes the behavior of its protected virtual member functions.
-The default behavior for the base class, which is often to do nothing, is described in this topic.
+The default behavior for the base class, which is often to do nothing, is described in this article.

 The remaining protected member functions control copying to and from any storage supplied to buffer transmissions to and from streams.
 An input buffer, for example, is characterized by: